Operetta Research Center

 17 December, 2017

 In a way, it’s what every operetta fan secretly dreams of: you go to a performance with new unknown singers, and you hope that one of them might turn out to be a real sensation, someone who can compare with the very best of the past.
 Or even surpass them.
 Sadly, this rarely happens.
 But when it does the shock is all the greater.
 And one such shock occurred last night when I first saw the “high-cheekboned, floppy-haired” Jonas Dassler, showing “strong heartthrob potential” (as Variety noted in a review of a film he’s in: LOMO – The Language of Many Others).
 Dassler plays the male lead in Spoliansky’s “Burleske in 8 Bildern” Alles Schwindel at Berlin’s Gorki Theater, a role originally created by Gustaf Gründgens who performed it next to Margo Lion.
-What Mr. Dassler does with this character goes way beyond “heartthrob” and “high cheekbones,” he simply takes possession of the stage and demonstrates that young actors trained at the Ernst Busch Hochschule can sing and dance like Gene Kelly, do acrobatics in their dance routines like Gene Kelly, dominate the stage like a real superstar – at age 21.
+What Mr. Dassler does with this character goes way beyond “heartthrob” and “high cheekbones,” he simply takes possession of the stage and demonstrates that young actors trained at the Ernst Busch Hochschule can sing and dance like Gene Kelly, do acrobatics in their dance routines, dominate the stage like a real superstar – at age 21.
 And deliver one of the greatest all-round operetta performances I have seen in recent years.
 A young male equivalent to Dagmar Manzel’s all-consuming senior female Cleopatra.
 And that’s saying a lot!

 Alles Schwindel is a Burlesque that Spoliansky wrote in 1931 together with librettist Marcellus Schiffer.
 It’s a dark-humor portrayal of a society where everyone is bankrupt but puts on a show – the bank director throwing an engagement party for his daughter, which he cannot afford, the son-in-law who marries for money, even if there isn’t any, the chauffeur who pretends to own his employer’s Rolls Royce, and the shop assistant who claims to be a great lady, wearing borrowed clothes from her shop’s ladies department.
 There are scenes set in a burglar’s tavern where the criminals are all fake and where the so called high society goes for the thrill of the dangerous.
 No one is who he says he is – almost like Offenbach’s La Vie Parisienne, updated to Berlin in the early 1930s.